fbpx

 Tilt Rod:

-The tilt rod is the vertical piece of wood that allows you to open and close the louvers by tilting them up or down to allow light in or close out unwanted sunlight, heat and the cold.
+The tilt rod is the vertical piece that allows you to open and close the louvers by tilting them up or down to allow light in or close out unwanted sunlight, heat and the cold.

 Frame: